JuliaGraphics/Luxor.jl/docs/src/examples.md

 The main type (apart from the Drawing) is the Point, an immutable composite type containing `x` and `y` fields.

-## Working in Jupyter
+## Working interactively

-If you want to work interactively, you can use an environment such as a Jupyter notebook, and load Luxor at the start of a session.
+If you want to work interactively, you can use an environment such as a Jupyter notebook or the Juno IDE, and load Luxor at the start of a session.
 The first drawing will take a few seconds, because the Cairo graphics engine needs to warm up.
 Subsequent drawings are then much quicker.
 (This is true of much graphics and plotting work, of course.
 And if you're working in the REPL, after your first drawing subsequent drawings will be much quicker.)

 ![Jupyter](assets/figures/jupyter-star.png)